 Many toolbars are available, each with a group of related commands for specialized functions.
 For example, when you are ready to dimension a drawing, you can activate the Dimension toolbar for efficiency.

-To activate toolbars, type the -Toolbar command (don't forget the hyphen) at the command line.
-Next, type the name of a toolbar, such as Dimension or Draw.
-Type the Show option to make the toolbar appear in the graphics area.
+To activate toolbars, select Toolbars from the Tools pull-down menu.
+Selecting any toolbar name makes that toolbar appear on the screen (Fig. 1-30).
 If a toolbar is already visible on the screen, you can right-click on it to produce a list of all available toolbars.

-Selecting any toolbar name makes that toolbar appear on the screen.
-You can also select Toolbars... from the View pull-down menu or type the command Toolbar to display the Customize User Interface dialog box.
-Toolbars can be removed from the screen by clicking once on the "X" symbol in the upper right of a floating toolbar.
+You can also type the -Toolbar command (don't forget the hyphen) at the Command line.
+Next, type the name of the toolbar you want to appear, such as Draw or Dimension.
+Use the Show option to make the toolbar appear on the screen.
+(The Toolbar command [without the hyphen] produces the Customize User Interface dialog box that is used for customizing the Ribbon, menus, toolbars, palettes, and workspaces.)

-By default, toolbars that are newly activated are floating (see Fig. 1-31).
+By default, most toolbars that are newly activated are floating (see Fig. 1-30).
 A floating toolbar can be easily moved to any location on the screen if it obstructs an important area of a drawing.
 Placing the pointer in the title background allows you to move the toolbar by holding down the left button and dragging it to a new location (Fig. 1-31).
 Floating toolbars can also be resized by placing the pointer on the narrow border until a two-way arrow appears, then dragging left, right, up, or down.